On the Focal Locus of Submanifolds of a Finsler Manifold: Acknowledgement

 \section{Acknowledgement}

-The authors would like to thank J. Itoh for many fruitful discussions.
+The authors would like to thank Prof. J. Itoh for many fruitful discussions, and also to the anonymous referee for several suggestions and improvements.
 They would also like to thank the International Centre for Theoretical Sciences (ICTS) for the wonderful hosting and a research-friendly environment during the discussion meeting Zero Mean Curvature Surfaces (code: ICTS/zmcs2024/09), where the bulk of this work was done.
 The first author was supported by the NBHM grant no. 0204/1(5)/2022/R\&D-II/5649, and the second author was supported by the Jilin University.